-- 6. Payment system
+- 5. Payment system

-- 7. Prohibition to operate payment system, issue a payment instrument and offer payment services
+- 6. Prohibition to operate payment system, issue a payment instrument and offer payment services

-- 8. Application for a licence
+- 7. Application for a licence

-- 9. Eligibility for licensing payment system
+- 8. Eligibility for licensing payment system

+- 9. Grant of licence

-- 10. Grant of licence
+- 10. Modification of licence

 - 11. Payment system rules

 - 12. Corrective actions

 - 13. Revocation or suspension of licence

 - 14. Effect of revocation or suspension of licence

 - 15. Annual fees